If you’re struggling with a cough, you may want to know if you can take cough drops while pregnant.

 As with menthol, the effect of these ingredients on pregnancy is not well studied, but from what we know they currently seem to do more good than harm, as long as you take them in moderation.

 What can I take other than cough drops during pregnancy?

 Other methods you can try to keep your cough at bay are:

 - Indulge in a sweet honey treat.
 A spoonful goes a long way.

 - Sip on water to keep yourself hydrated.
 (This is a good idea during pregnancy anyway.
 The American College of Obstetrics and Gynecologists recommends drinking 8 to 12 glasses a day.)

 - Hug your pillow when you cough.
-If you have a pregnancy pillow in your life, even better.
+If you have a pregnancy pillow (we love this one by Sleepybelly) in your life, even better.
 Hugging it will help relieve some of the pressure in your belly region.

 If your cough persists for more than a few days, or if you cough up blood or have difficulty breathing, it’s important to talk to your doctor.

 It’s also a good idea to get yourself checked out if you’re experiencing any flu-like symptoms, such as a fever, body aches, and chills.